ruby-next/ruby-next/README.md

 ## Custom syntax rewriters

-Wonder what would happen if Ruby get a null coallescing operator (`??=`) or some other syntactic feature you want to try out?
+Wonder what would happen if Ruby get a null coalescing operator (`??=`) or some other syntactic feature you want to try out?
 Ruby Next is here to help you!

 Ruby Next allows you to write your own syntax rewriters.
 Full-featured rewriters (used by Ruby Next itself) operate on AST and usually require parser modifications.
 However, we also support text-based rewriters which can be used to experiment with new syntax much quicker without dealing with grammars, parsers and syntax trees.